cisco/mindmeld/source/userguide/nlp.rst

 Using custom configurations
 """""""""""""""""""""""""""

-There are two ways to override Workbench's preset configurations for NLP classifiers.
+There are two ways to override MindMeld's preset configurations for NLP classifiers.

 The first method, as described :ref:`earlier <build_nlp_with_config>`, is to define the classifier settings in your application configuration file, ``config.py``.
 The classifier configuration must be defined as a dictionary with one of the following names to override the corresponding classifier's default settings.